 Now, here’s where it gets interesting.
 First of all, you see that the net revenue on this event is only $23,000 ($100,000-$77,000 = $23,000).

-These two simple calculations, net revenue and cost to raise a dollar, could transform nonprofit fundraising efforts.
-If nonprofit organizations understood the net revenue and cost to raise a dollar of every fundraising activity they engaged in, they could determine the most effective use of fundraising resources and could focus their resources on those activities.
+If nonprofit leaders understood the net revenue and cost to raise a dollar of every fundraising activity they engaged in, they could determine the most effective use of fundraising resources and could focus their resources on those activities.
 The bottomline revenue to the organization would increase dramatically, while fewer resources would be expended on low net revenue activities.
 It could be transformative.

 So let’s take another example.
 An organization hires a major gift officer at $65,000 per year plus benefits who raises $500,000 per year in major gifts.
 If you include in major gift activities the costs for the Executive Director’s and board members’ time to go on fundraising visits and send thank you letters the total indirect and direct costs for major gift fundraising would be $100,000.
 So the net revenue ($500,000-$100,000) would be $400,000.
 And the cost to raise a dollar would be ($100,000/$400,000), $0.25, so it takes a quarter to make a dollar.